 Nashville Farmers’ Market

-A year-round farmers market, Nashville Farmers’ Market attracts a variety of vendors from producers to artisans.
-You’ll find in their Farm Sheds local products like Galena Garlic Company seasonings, Lost River Creamery cheeses, and Foggy Hallow Farm Eggs.
-The market also attracts plenty of artisans and vendors selling specialty items like Josie’s Teas, oils and soaps from Jasmine Fashion, and unique household goods from One Man, One Garage.
+Nashville Farmers’ Market attracts a variety of vendors including producers and artisans and it takes place year round.
+You’ll find in the Farm Sheds local products such as Galena Garlic Company seasonings, Lost River Creamery cheeses and Foggy Hallow Farm Eggs.
+The market also attracts plenty of artisans and vendors selling specialty items including Josie’s Teas, oils and soaps from Jasmine Fashion and unique household goods from One Man, One Garage.

 The Second Fiddle

 A Nashville honky-tonk featuring live country music, The Second Fiddle’s a great venue to catch some live music while in Music City.
 Celebrities to visit the Second Fiddle include Tim McGraw, Larry the Cable Guy and Trick Pony.

 This article is a rewrite of an original feature by Sarah Lantz.